Apalachicola River - Things to Do

 The area's outstanding wildlife habitats, including floodplain forest, sawgrass marshes and pine flatwoods, support significant populations of both rare and common wildlife.
 More than 280 species of native birds have been spotted here.
 This area features four sites on the Great Florida Birding and Wildlife Trail.
 Visit the Wildlife page for more information about the area's wildlife.

 Hiking, Biking, & Horseback Riding

-At the Sand Beach Recreation Area, hike the interpretive trail through a cabbage palm hammock, take in views from the observation tower and enjoy the picnic facilities.
+At the Sand Beach recreation area, hike the Pine to Palm Trail through a cabbage palm hammock, take in views from the observation tower and enjoy the picnic facilities.
 Or explore nearly 100 miles of scenic, unpaved roads by bicycle or horse to experience the full range of diverse habitats.
 Picnic tables are also located at Butcher Pen, Gardner and Whiskey George Creek landings.

 Enjoy primitive camping (no restrooms or water) at one of four designated campgrounds (permit only) located at Butcher Pen Landing, Gardner Landing, Bloody Bluff Landing and Van Horn Landing or at a self-selected location anywhere within ARWEA that is not posted “No Camping."
 For more information, see the Camping on Wildlife Management Areas page.

 Nearly 100 miles of trails comprise the award-winning Apalachicola River WEA Paddling Trail System.
 Canoers and kayakers of all abilities can explore the network of waterways on short, easy jaunts or choose more strenuous multi-day adventures.
 Most trails are accessible from boat ramps located along State Road 65.
 Secure bike racks located at several ramps provide an option for shuttling.
 Two routes are accessed from the west bank of the Apalachicola River north of the city of Apalachicola.